The Best AI Certifications Worth Getting in 2026 (And Which Ones to Skip)

 Cost: ~$150-300 (Coursera subscription) Time: 30-80 hours per specialisation Best for: People who want deep understanding, not just credentials

 Andrew Ng's courses are arguably the best AI education available at any price.
 The Machine Learning Specialisation, Deep Learning Specialisation, and AI for Everyone are all excellent.
+The teaching is clear, the pacing is thoughtful, and the explanations make complex concepts genuinely accessible.

 The limitation: the certificates themselves don't carry the same employer recognition as Google, AWS, or Microsoft certs.
 But the knowledge you gain is first-rate.
+If you're optimising for learning rather than credentialing, these are hard to beat.

 Certified AI Practitioner (CertNexus)